 Drug Medical Necessity Note: HER2-negative status is defined as 0 or 1+ intensity on immunohistochemical testing or 2+ intensity on immunohistochemical testing and no amplification on in situ hybridization.
-Vijoice (alpelisib) (oral) Vijoice (alpelisib) may be considered medically necessary for the treatment of individuals with PIK3CA-Related Overgrowth Spectrum (PROS) when the following criteria are met: Individual is 2 years of age or older AND Diagnosed with PIK3CA-related overgrowth spectrum (PROS) AND Has at least one target lesion identified on imaging AND Documented PIK3CA gene mutation AND Vijoice is prescribed by or in consultation with an oncologist, geneticist, or homotologist. geneticist, or hematologist AND The dose prescribed is: Individuals aged 2-5 years: 50 mg once daily o Individuals aged 6-17 years: ≤ 125 mg once daily Individuals aged 18 years and older: 250 mg once daily Zydelig (idelalisib) (oral) Zydelig (idelalisib) may be considered medically necessary for treatment of individuals with the following: Relapsed chronic lymphocytic leukemia (CLL), in combination with rituximab, in individuals for whom rituximab alone would be considered appropriate therapy due to other co-morbidities AND The dose is limited to 300 mg per day (taken as 150 mg twice daily) Note: Zydelig is not indicated and is not recommended for first-line treatment of any individual.
-Joenja (leniolisib) (oral) Joenja (leniolisib) may be considered medically necessary for the treatment of individuals with activated phosphoinositide 3-kinase delta syndrome (APDS) when the following criteria are met:
+Vijoice (alpelisib) (oral) Vijoice (alpelisib) may be considered medically necessary for the treatment of individuals with PIK3CA-Related Overgrowth Spectrum (PROS) when the following criteria are met: The individual is aged 2 years or older AND Diagnosed with PIK3CA-related overgrowth spectrum (PROS) AND Has at least one target lesion identified on imaging AND Has documented PIK3CA gene mutation AND Vijoice (alpelisib) is prescribed by or in consultation with an oncologist, geneticist, or hematologist AND The dose prescribed is: Individuals aged 2-5 years: 50 mg once daily o Individuals aged 6-17 years: ≤ 125 mg once daily Individuals aged 18 years and older: 250 mg once daily Zydelig (idelalisib) (oral) Zydelig (idelalisib) may be considered medically necessary for treatment of individuals with the following: Relapsed chronic lymphocytic leukemia (CLL), in combination with rituximab, in individuals for whom rituximab alone would be considered appropriate therapy due to other co-morbidities AND Dose is limited to 300 mg per day (taken as 150 mg twice daily) Note: Zydelig is not indicated and is not recommended for first-line treatment of any individual.